 Physical custody refers to the literal possession of the child.
 If a child is staying with one parent, that parent has physical custody.
 The state of Texas prefers that both parents retain some level of physical custody.

 Legal custody confers the right to make parenting decisions for the child.
-This can include choices about the child’s religious upbringing, where they go to school, what media they consume, what activities they participate in.
+This can include choices about the child’s religious upbringing, where they go to school, what media they consume, and what activities they participate in.

 In some cases, a Texas court might award one parent “sole custody,” which includes both physical and legal custody.
 This means that the child will primarily reside with that parent, and that parent will have exclusive rights to make decisions involving the child.